Skip to content

 Blue kyusu Japanese teapot

-Handmadeblue Tokoname-style kyusu, 180 ml – with clay filter, designed for fine Japanese green teas (sencha, gyokuro); precise, clean pouring.
+Handmadeblue Tokoname-style kyusu, 180 ml – with a clay filter, designed for delicate Japanese green teas (sencha, gyokuro); precise, clean pour, youthful appearance. :-)

 Sale price 24.300 Ft